Schönburg family: Mediatization in 1803 and 1806

 After the Reichsdeputationshauptschluss in 1803, with many others of the nobility, the members of the house were named as Standesherren, and the family with once sovereign territorial lordship had to forfeit its judicial and legal rights, but retained its social and cultural standing as a sovereign family mediatized to Saxony.
 In 1818, the House petitioned the German Confederation to recognize the family; in 1828 the Parliament vouchsafed the personal and family rights that had been abrogated in 1806.
 The House was granted two seats in the Upper House of the Kingdom of Saxony in 1831.
-In 1878 they lost their last rights of partial sovereignty, however the King of Saxony decreed that all members of the family were to be known as Illustrious Highness, while members of the princely lines were a Serene Highness.
+In 1878 they lost their last rights of partial sovereignty, however the King of Saxony decreed that all members of the comital branch of the family were to be known as Illustrious Highness, while members of the princely lines were a Serene Highness.

 The branches still today existing are the princes of Schönburg-Waldenburg (divided into the side branches Droyßig, Guteborn/Gusow and Gauernitz), the princes of Schönburg-Hartenstein (at Hartenstein, Stein and Lichtenstein) and the counts of Schönburg-Glauchau (formerly owning Glauchau, Penig, Wechselburg and Rochsburg).

 All family properties were confiscated in 1945 during the communist Land reform in East Germany.
 After the German reunification, however, Prince Alfred of Schönburg-Hartenstein (b.
 1953) bought back Stein Castle and Prince Alexander of Schönburg-Hartenstein acquired Lichtenstein Castle.
 In 2008, he was elected chairman of the head organization of German nobility associations.